 Is The United States Destined to Become Number Two in Space Exploration?

 February 25, 2018

-There was an open letter that Neil Armstrong, James Lovell and Eugene Cerman addressed to President Obama indicating their frustration over the cancellation of the Constellation program.
+In an open letter: Neil Armstrong, James Lovell and Eugene Cerman indicated their frustration over the cancellation of the Constellation program.
 The Constellation program intended astronauts to return to the moon, go to an asteroid and then eventually get to Mars.
 Former President Barack Obama instead cancelled the program and this resulted in the United States being reliant on Russia for travel to the International Space Station.
 Armstrong comments that this could leave the United States as a second or third rate country in space exploration and I agree with his notion.
-Being without a shuttle to take you into space is a huge blow, also of note is the fact that $10 billion dollars on the constellation program was wasted for no reason whatsoever other than Obama’s so called epiphany that going back to the moon isn’t required and the astronauts should go straight from an asteroid and then onto Mars.
-The logistics regarding this is just mind boggling as no human space shuttle has ever landed on an asteroid before and the fact that the moon is more familiar to scientists around the world as the United States went there previously and has a rough idea of what to expect.
+Being without a shuttle to take you into space is a huge blow, also of note is the fact that $10 billion dollars on the constellation program was wasted for no reason whatsoever other than Obama’s so called epiphany that going back to the moon isn’t required and that astronauts should go straight from an asteroid and then onto Mars.
+The logistics regarding this is just mind boggling as no human space shuttle has ever landed on an asteroid before.
+Also, the fact remains that the moon is more familiar to scientists around the world as the United States went there previously and has a rough idea of what to expect.